back

 Emphasis

 Emphasis is achieved when adding extra visual weight to a design's most crucial element or message.
-It can be done by using various techniques: larger or bolder fonts to highlight the title, putting the most important message higher or in front of the other elements, adding a hot color in a generally colder design, etc.
+It can be done by using various techniques: using large elements, larger or bolder fonts to highlight the title, putting the most important message higher or in front of the other elements, adding a hot color in a generally colder design, etc.

 So you may be wondering what exactly the difference between emphasis and contrast is?